DenizenScript/Denizen-Beginners-Guide/source/guides/advanced/notables.md

 ### Noting An Area

 The perhaps most important, or at least most common, type of object to note is an area object.
-This is a category of object types that includes `CuboidTag`, `EllipsoidTag`, and `PolygonTag` - different ways of confining a section in the world - inside a box, inside a round area, inside a many-cornered polygon.
+This is a category of object types that includes `CuboidTag`, `EllipsoidTag`, and `PolygonTag` - different ways of confining a section in the world - inside a box, inside a round area, or inside a many-cornered polygon.

 The command and syntax for noting areas is the same as with locations, the only difference is how you make the object.